 STEP 2: Contact your IT department or VPN provider and ask them for guidance on the following recommendations:

-Only the TCP port 443 and UDP port 3478 is required.
-UDP ports 1025 - 65535 are optional (but recommended for the best possible experience).
 These ports only accept inbound traffic after an outbound request is sent.
 The connection is bidirectional but is always initiated from the corporate network/client so it is not possible for an external entity to send malicious traffic in the opposite direction.

 STEP 3: Remove the authentication login for the VPN (you may need to contact your VPN provider for assistance).